 As a new store owner, you don’t have time to test and validate every marketing strategy in existence to see what’s going to work best for you.
 Between launching your new store and all that entails, you have enough going on.

 This troubling image concepts what it feels like to be a new ecommerce store owner.

-So, we’re going to save you hours by sharing the top seven ecommerce marketing channels for new businesses—including the pros, cons, and tips for getting the most out of each one!
+So, we’re going to save you hours by sharing the top seven ecommerce marketing strategies for new businesses—including the pros, cons, and tips for getting the most out of each one!

-The top 7 marketing channels for ecommerce stores
+The top 7 marketing strategies for ecommerce stores

-Below are the top ecommerce marketing channels we recommend for new store owners to drive sales and maximize profit.
+Below are the top ecommerce marketing strategies we recommend for new store owners to drive sales and maximize profit.